mia-platform/documentation/docs/release_notes/platform_releasenotes.md

       By deleting a Proxy, you are also deleting the associated Endpoints.

 * *Design - CRUD*
-  In the CRUD section, you can add and edit a property of an index only by **selecting from the available properties**.
+  In the CRUD section, you can add and edit a property of an index by **selecting from the available properties**.

   ![crud-index](img/crud-index.png)